-All candidates must satisfactorily complete a minimum of 36 semester hours of course work, take the Comprehensive Examination and write a Master's Report.
-The focus of the report is determined jointly by the student and the student's Academic Advisory Committee.
-The nature of the report can be a library search, survey, or experimentation as determined by the student's advisory committee.
+All candidates must satisfactorily complete a minimum of 36 semester hours of course work, take the Comprehensive Examination and write an acceptable Master's Report to be submitted to the student's major advisor and departmental chair.
+The nature of the report can be a library search, survey, or experimentation as determined by the student's major advisor.